Trees in Africa: the striking and special face of Africa

 Travelling in Uganda with kids

-Five smiling children stand close together in front of a stone fence, with tall trees and greenery in the background on a sunny day in Uganda.
-The kids, dressed in casual summer clothes, appear to be enjoying themselves while travelling outdoors.
+Five smiling children stand together outdoors in front of a stone wall and metal railing, with tall trees and greenery in the background.
+The children are casually dressed and are enjoying a sunny day.

 The moment has arrived: you’re sitting at the table with your family for a steaming dinner.
 The summer holiday ended just six days ago, but as you place mashed potatoes on your child’s plate, you get the sharp question: “Where are we going on holiday next year?!”
 A question you’re probably not prepared to answer just yet.
 But after reading this inspiring article about a trip to Uganda with kids, you might just know the answer!